Thunderstrike (comics): Final conflicts and death

 After a confrontation with Seth the Egyptian god of death, Eric realized that the only way to defeat him was to succumb to the curse contained with the Bloodaxe and increase his strength.
 After his supposed slaying of Seth, Eric was confronted by the Avengers, who attempted to arrest him for murder.
 Instead, Masterson defeated the Avengers, and Thor confronted him.
 Eric pleaded with Thor to kill him to prevent the curse of the Bloodaxe from taking him over completely.
 But Eric was eventually forced to fight the Bloodaxe subconsciously, which manifested in Eric's mind in the form of Skurge.
-Eric eventually defeated the Skurge duplicate, causing a psychic backlash that killed him and destroyed the two weapons.
+Eric eventually defeated the Skurge duplicate, causing a psychic backlash that killed him and destroyed the two weapons, the Bloodaxe and Thunderstrike.
 Claiming that Valhalla was not where he belonged, Eric was sent into the afterlife by Odin.

 Returns from and to the dead

 Eric was temporarily resurrected by the Grim Reaper several years later, along with several other deceased Avengers.
 After overcoming the Grim Reaper's control, he and the other undead Avengers were returned to the afterlife by the Scarlet Witch.
 Before he returned to the afterlife, Eric asked Thor to check in on his son Kevin for him.